gitKrystan/2025-emberfest/slides.md

 # Immutability Without the Hassle

-Whether you choose pessimistic or optimistic updates:
+Whether you choose"pessimistic" or "locally optimistic" updates:

 <v-clicks>